 A.: Absolutely.
 But let me clarify.
-Dr. Lefebure received two initiations.
+Dr. LEFEBURE received two initiations.
 The studies he had followed led him to wonder about the physiological and neurophysiological impact of his experiments following the transmission of powers by the Zoroastrian Arthème Galip and by Pak Subuh.
 He understood that there was a physiological reality.
-He therefore wondered about the modalities of this power transmission procedure.
+Therefore, he wondered about the modalities of this power transmission procedure.

 Unable to verify the effects produced by these swings with the help of an encephalogram, he studied them via phosphenes.
-He therefore noticed the relationship between the swaying of the phosphene and the swaying of the head, the incidence of rhythmic frequencies, etc. He was able to study the effects produced by these swayings with the help of an encephalogram.
+Therefore, he noticed the relationship between the swaying of the phosphene and the swaying of the head, the incidence of rhythmic frequencies, etc. He was able to study the effects produced by these sways with the help of an encephalogram.

-Q.: You really had to think about it, and it’s true that now, thanks to Dr. Lefebure, I can see the links between the swaying of the head or body of certain rabbis, Sufis, llamas, African sorcerers, etc., and I now make the link with the natural swaying of the body or head of our children in their games, or with toys, nursery rhymes, the rhythm of the Psalms, of the different recitations of the religions of the Book.
+Q.: You really had to think about it, and it’s true that now, thanks to Dr. LEFEBURE, I can see the links between the swaying of the head or body of certain rabbis, sufis, lamas, African sorcerers, etc., and I now make the link with the natural swaying of the body or head of our children in their games, or with toys, nursery rhymes, the rhythm of the Psalms, of the different recitations of the religions of the Book.
 It’s very striking.

-A.: Yes, it was there before our eyes, and Dr. Lefebure was the only one to my knowledge who said that it was the key to altered states of consciousness and the transmission of certain powers as an initiatory force that he called the “Subud Effect”.
-He was not going to call it otherwise, and out of honesty he named it after the movement that at the time was transmitting this spiritual technique.
-He discovered, as I told you, that these techniques were universal.
+A.: Yes, it was there before our eyes, and Dr. LEFEBURE was the only one to my knowledge who said that it was the key to altered states of consciousness and the transmission of certain powers as an initiatic force that he called the “Subud Effect”.
+He was not going to call it otherwise, and out of honesty, he named it after the movement that at the time was transmitting this spiritual technique.
+As I told you, he discovered that these techniques were universal.

 Q.: Now, I must say that I haven’t found any author or book that talks about this way of doing things.
 Is Phosphenism the only place where such practices are taught?

-A.: Yes, we do not try to resell great philosophical discourses, nor do we ask to become vegetarian, nor do we ask to leave our families, nor do we ask for donations (although they are welcome – laugh).
-Nor do I sell the initiatory transmission.
-I could, it would make me famous.
-But I prefer that students develop this form of rhythm in themselves.
-This prevents them from becoming dependent or influenced and also from falling into excesses.
+A.: Yes.
+Yet we do not try to resell great philosophical discourses, nor do we ask to become vegetarian, nor do we ask to leave our families, nor do we ask for donations (although they are welcome), and nor do I sell the initiatic transmission.
+We could do all of this and it would make us famous.
+But we prefer that students develop this form of rhythm in themselves, which prevents them from becoming dependent or influenced and also from falling into excesses.

 Q.: I’m attracted to you.
-I know some Indian masters call it Guru Diksha or Shaktipata.
+I know some Indian masters call it Shaktipat.

-A.: And in Islam it’s called Barakha.
+A.: As in Islam, it’s called Barakah.
 It’s an old mode of transmission that existed among the Zoroastrians.
-François Brousse received a very strong transmission of power from Casrojan Ali, but since he knew nothing about the procedure and neurophysiological explanations, he ended up believing that he was a very great follower.
+François Brousse received a very strong transmission of power from Casrojan Ali but, since he knew nothing about the procedure and neurophysiological explanations, he ended up believing that he was a very great follower.
 He went off the rails.

 It is very often that after the reception of this phenomenon individuals take on a superior air when they have only received the first fruits and all that remains for them to do.
-It is understandable that the sectarian phenomenon can start from there.
-It is not only the Kriya Yoga masters or siddhas yogis who know how to transmit this force.
+Understandably, the sectarian phenomenon can start from there.
+It is not only the Kriya Yoga masters or Siddhas yogis who know how to transmit this force.

 A.: I am not criticizing the method of transmission.
 I am pointing out that it can lead to abuse of weakness.
 Indeed, the veneration and the abandonment of all will (which is proper to the monk or nun for asceticism) can quickly lead to deviations.
 The sums at stake are very quickly colossal and the interest takes precedence.
 The error is to believe that all those who transmit this force to you are immediately superior beings.
 One must be wary of this.

-But I am not worried about the Phosphenists, they have an explanation that uses rational bases for the phenomena experienced.
+But I am not worried about the phosphenists.
+They have an explanation that uses rational bases for the phenomena experienced.
 They are therefore in principle not very manipulable.
-If they study yogas, Buddhism, African cults, shamanism, etc., which is their right (laughter), they quickly know how to spot the implications of rhythms and other practices.
-They make “Ah interesting” and think back to the teachings of Phosphenism.
+If they study Yoga, Buddhism, African cults, shamanism, etc., which is their right, they quickly know how to spot the implications of rhythms and other practices.
+They say “Ah … interesting” and think back to the teachings of Phosphenism.
 They also know how to keep a critical mind.
 I don’t impose any credo on them.

 I don’t have an infused science.
-Everything evolves, everything must be questioned at any time.
+Everything evolves and must be questioned at any time.
 We live in a world of hypotheses.
 But the important thing is the experimental basis.
-I always impose this reasoning on myself, because it is necessary to doubt in order to move forward, to question what has been learned and to test on oneself.
+I always impose this reasoning on myself, because it is necessary to doubt to move forward, to question what has been learned, and to test on oneself.